Spam backlinks are like cancer to SEO.

 … and voilà!
 All backlinks with a Green or Yellow Spam Score are instantly displayed:

-If you want to take things a step further and show only follow links, you simply click the green button at the top of your results …
+If you want to take things a step further and show only follow links, you simply click the button that says “Links that Google considers” at the top of your results …

 … and you’ll see all of the follow links with Green and Yellow Spam Scores.